oTTimoshenko/InternetShop_WebApi/README.md

 on each level of architecture created own entities (For mapping this entities used AutoMapper) and Ninject for implementation Dependency Inversion.
 Used design patterns such as: DRY, KISS, YUGNI, Unit of Work and Repositories.
-Also there realized the minimal functionality of user authentication and authorization using ASP.NET Identity on cookies based.
+<p>Also there realized the minimal functionality of user authentication and authorization using ASP.NET Identity on cookies based.</p>